4 Factors to Consider Before Choosing Offshore Software Development

 1. Your Business Goals

 How long are you expecting to be in business?
 Do you see your company expanding?
 As with any important business decisions, think in terms of your business goals now, five years from now, and beyond.

 Think about the future of your industry and what you see changing over time.
 The idea here is to not let yourself get trapped into a desperate need type of situation that only solves a problem for today.
 See the bigger picture like an aerial view of the freeway.

 What are the obstacles?
 Where will this route take me?
 Is taking the quicker off-ramp the ideal path or will you run into traffic issues/accidents that you will regret later?
-So, as you go through your list of pros and cons of onshore versus offshore software development, evaluate each one according to your unique business.
+As you go through your list of pros and cons of onshore and offshore software development, evaluate each one according to your unique business processes and needs.
 Match them up against your goals and what you expect to achieve now and in the future.

 Is travel to and from your facility easily accessible?
-How often, if ever, will the development team be able to visit your location(s)?
+How often, if ever, will the development team be able to visit your location?
 This could be an issue if the project gets delayed or off track.
 Working together in a face-to-face environment can help eliminate miscommunication and misunderstandings.
 Of course, there may be language barriers to deal with as well with an offshore company, which would add to possible misinterpretations.

-Time and cultural differences
+Time and Cultural Differences